Zero Waste: The Movement We Need Now More Than Ever

 Imagine if you could fit four years of your trash into a 16 oz. mason jar.

 Lauren Singer can.
-The 25-year-old founder and CEO of The Simply Co. is living a zero waste lifestyle in New York City.
+The 25-year-old founder and CEO of The Simply Co. and Package Free Shop is living a zero waste lifestyle in New York City.
 "I do not produce any garbage," she states on her blog Trash Is For Tossers.
 "No sending anything to landfills, no throwing anything in a trash can, nothing."

 In alarming contrast, the average person generates 4.3 pounds of waste per day.* In 2013, the United States produced about 254 million tons of waste (more than China whose population is four times larger than the U.S.) making it the world's leading trash generator.† An article in the Los Angeles Times called it a trash crisis, pondering: why are Americans oblivious to being serial waste generators?
 The answer: we're not seeing it.
 Out of sight, out of mind (unless you're this guy who is wearing every piece of trash he generates for a month).